WheteThunger/VehicleDeployedLocks/README.md

   - `vehicledeployedlocks.codelock.<vehicleType>`
   - `vehicledeployedlocks.keylock.<vehicleType>`
 - The `determineLockParent` function will be called at two possible times, listed below
-  - When a player attempts to deploy a lock to an unrecognized entity
+  - When a player attempts to deploy a lock onto an unrecognized entity
     - If the function returns an entity (as opposed to `null`), this indicates to Vehicle Deployed Locks that the entity can receive a lock
   - When a player attempts to mount or use an object with an unrecognized parent
     - If the function returns an entity (as opposed to `null`), this indicates to Vehicle Deployed Locks that it can find the lock on that entity, for authorization purposes